BrennerSpear/coinbase_pro_bot_aws_lambda/README.md

 click save

-We're setting the environment as `SANDBOX` for now so we can do a test run first
+(We're setting the environment as `SANDBOX` for now so we can do a test run first)

+We also need to change the timeout of the lambda function

+Within "Configuration", go to:
+1. Click "General Configuration"
+2. Click "edit" on the right
+3. Edit timeout to 0 min 10 sec
+4. Click "Save"

 ### Try a sandbox test run